dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 - Navigating Apps: **All Apps** view shows a tabbed view of **Featured**, **All**, and **Categories** for easier navigation.
 - Support: **My Devices** and **Contact IT** tabs are updated to improve readability.

-More details these changes can be found on the [app UI updates page](whats-new-in-intune-app-ui.md].
+More details about these changes can be found on the [app UI updates page](whats-new-in-intune-app-ui.md].

 ## Notices